Government Grants To Go Back to School Adults

 How do I go back to school with no money?

-You can go back to school with no money by applying for grants, scholarships, and student loans.
+You can go back to school without money by applying for grants, scholarships, and student loans.
 These grants can help cover your basic expenditure.
-You can also look for part-time jobs to cover your travel and living expenses.
+You can also look for part-time jobs to cover travel and living expenses.

 How much money in grants can I get for college?